ZainRizvi/ZainRizvi.github.io/_drafts/thinking-critically-with-questions.md

 ---
 layout: post
-title: Thinking Critically with Questions
+title: Thinking Critically by Questioning

 ---
 How to use questions to learn deeply, think critically, and be creative.

 This is post is meant to extract the real juice out of Warren Berger's excellent book _A More Beautiful Question_.
 Almost everything in this article was sourced from that book with some analysis/ideas of my own sprinkled in.